Principles-Based Manual Osteopathy Program

 - An admissions process that gets you prepared for your first year

 - An osteopathic education that aims to meet or exceed international standards

 - Small class sizes that allow for more individualized attention between students and instructors

 - Expert instruction from professionals actively working as Osteopathic Manual Practitioners

-- Over 1000 hours of supervised, practical hands-on training in our student clinics
+- Supervised, practical hands-on training in our student clinics

 - A flexible, full-time modified schedule format that allows you to continue to work while in the program.
 It also allows flexibility for those commuting from out-of-province